mauroalberti/qProf/README.txt

-This is qProf, a Quantum Gis plugin to calculate profiles from DEM/GPX files, and for plotting geological traces in cross-sections.
+qProf is a Quantum Gis plugin for creating topographic profiles from DEM/GPX files, and adding geological attitudes, line and polygon intersections.

 Contacts:
 Mauro Alberti - alberti.m65@gmail.com